The Loop Game: Quality Assessment and Optimization for Low-Light Image Enhancement: Introduction

 In this paper, we address those issues via closing the gap between quality assessment and enhancement in a loop manner.
 In particular, we first contribute a new dedicated database consists of diverse images and different enhancement models, and assign each image with a pseudo-Mean Opinion Score (pseudo-MOS) by the score-mapping of several reliable FR-IQA models.
 The database construction aims to develop a low-light specific NR-IQA measure.
 To solve the dilemma between fidelity measure and quality measure, we disentangle an image into the fidelity and quality by the signal decomposition and construct a fidelity compatible quality measure based on the NR-IQA model.
 Finally, the loop between quality assessment and enhancement is preformed, through which, the generalization capability of the NR-IQA model can be further improved by continuously updated samples.
 Extensive experimental results demonstrate this loop-closing framework successfully achieves a large leap in terms of visual quality and guarantees better quality of the resulting images after each loop.
-Our main contributions are as follows,

-\begin{itemize} \bl{\item We create a large-scale database termed as QUality assessment Of The Enhanced LOw-Light Image (QUOTE-LOL), consisting of 290 image contents and 10 enhancement methods.
+Our main contributions are as follows, \begin{itemize} \item We create a large-scale database termed as QUality assessment Of The Enhanced LOw-Light Image (QUOTE-LOL), consisting of 290 image contents and 10 enhancement methods.
 In total, 2,900 images as well as their pseudo-MOSs are created, providing a reliable way for measuring and optimizing the visual quality of the enhanced images.

 \item We develop an NR-IQA model based on the statistics of deep features, aiming for the image style modulation.
 The proposed quality measure is then incorporated with our fidelity measure, which could improve the visual quality and preserve image content simultaneously.
 The high generalization capability is further verified on an unsupervised enhancement framework. \item We propose the first loop solution for low-light image enhancement.
 The proposed joint loss guides the enhancement network to achieve high-quality results, possessing a potential even superior to the reference, and the enhanced images, in turn, facilitate the quality measure.
-The game between quality evaluation and quality optimization is performed iteratively, building the closed loop for continuous quality improvement.
+The game between quality evaluation and quality optimization is performed iteratively, building the closed loop for continuous quality improvement. \end{itemize}